 Linear Mixed Models: A Practical Guide using Statistical Software

 I have written a book entitled Linear Mixed Models: A Practical Guide Using Statistical Software with two colleagues here at U of M (Kathy Welch and Andrzej Galecki).
 Click on the title to access electronic versions of the data files and syntax discussed in the book.
 The book was published by Chapman Hall/CRC Press in Boca Raton, Florida (click on the link for ordering details).
-Update: The second edition of this book should be completed by the end of 2013.
+Update: The second edition of this book will be available in Summer 2014.

 Applied Survey Data Analysis (ASDA)